 Continuous Improvement.
 Describe the SEA’s plan to continuously improve SEA and LEA plans and implementation.
 This description must include how the SEA will collect and use data and information which may include input from stakeholders and data collected and reported on State and LEA report cards (under section 1111(h) of the ESEA and applicable regulations), to assess the quality of SEA and LEA implementation of strategies and progress toward meeting the desired program outcomes.
-A plan is only as good as its implementation.
-ESE’s Office of Planning and Research (OPR) will take the lead on ESSA implementation for the agency.
-Over the past six-plus years, OPR has employed a sophisticated approach to monitoring and improving the quality of our implementation and refining our improvement strategies over time.
-This approach identifies key initiatives that support each agency strategy and develops specific plans, benchmarks, and outcomes for each.
-We dedicate three ESE staff to monitoring the implementation of these plans and assisting program offices with analytical and strategic capacity to extend their work.
-This firmly established performance management and continuous improvement team (the delivery unit) works to make sure that all projects that are of strategic priority, such as those under ESSA, are on track.
-The performance management team aims to answer four questions: What is our agency trying to do?
-How are we planning to do it?
-At any given moment, how will we know whether we are on track?
-If not, what are we going to do about it?
-The delivery unit helps our ESE teams do exactly what is outlined in ESSA: plan the work in a thoughtful way, monitor progress towards our agency-wide priorities by collecting a wide range of data from our districts (both quantitative and qualitative).
-Ultimately, we intend for this rigorous process to ensure that we’re meeting the goals of the program and improving outcomes for all students.
-With the help of the delivery unit, agency staff members determine reform strategies, set targets and trajectories for program outcomes, identify relevant stakeholders, write strategic plans, and are held accountable to deliver results.
-Once plans are in place, the delivery unit tracks progress, identifies challenges, solves problems early and rigorously, and keeps the Commissioner and other agency leadership informed of both progress and challenges.
-Routines are now firmly embedded in the work of the agency and will continue to play an important role.
-Our ESSA state plan will become the basis for regular progress reports to the Commissioner and other senior staff.
-ESE also has a well developed budget management system to oversee and control program unit spending.
+The Commissioner and other senior staff receive regular updates on all aspects of the ESSA plan.
+DESE also has a well-developed budget management system to oversee and control program unit spending.
 While the current system has allowed the agency to successfully manage and track its various ESEA activities, we continue to improve and consolidate the system to make it more efficient and effective for our schools and districts.
 We will continue to use these methods of review and continuous improvement to advance our work.